seanpreston/quaderno-api/sections/estimates.md

 * contact_id: identifier of the contact.
 * contact_name: name of the contact.
-* items: An array of hashes which contains the description, quantity, unit price and discount rate of each item.
+* items_attributes: An array of hashes which contains the description, quantity, unit price and discount rate of each item.

 This will return `201 Created`, with the location of the new estimate in the Location header along with the current JSON representation of the estimate if the creation was a success.
 If the user does not have access to create new estimates, you'll see `401 Unauthorized`.